theogiraudet/Bookshelf/docs/modules/block.md

   **Storage `bs:out block`**: {nbt}`compound` The `block`, `state` and `properties` are updated to reflect this change.
 `````

-*Replace all oak-related blocks with spruce ones (the function replaces the oak stairs block with a spruce stairs block):*
+*Example: Replace all oak-related blocks with spruce ones (the function replaces the oak stairs block with a spruce stairs block):*

 ```mcfunction
 # Once (on oak_stairs)